hyperledger/fabric/docs/source/cc_service.md

         └── release
 ```

-### Modify the peer core.yaml to include the externalBuilder

-Finally, in order for the peer to use the external builder and launcher scripts, you need to modify the `chaincode` stanza of the peer `core.yaml` file to include the `externalBuilders` configuration element.
+Modify the `chaincode` stanza of the peer `core.yaml` file to include the `externalBuilders` configuration element:

 ```yaml
 externalBuilders: